-2. The Wealthy Boomer reports that Canadians are dumping mutual funds but buying ETFs.
+2. The Wealthy Boomer reports that Canadians are dumping mutual funds but buying ETFs (the web page with this article has disappeared since the time of writing).
 This is encouraging news if Canadians stick to low-cost ETFs.
 High-cost ETFs exist, and more are likely to pop up.
 Much of the financial industry is willing to call their products anything as long as they can continue to collect fat fees.

 3. The Big Cajun Man debates what to do with his pension after getting laid off from Nortel.
 He can either take the lump sum and put it in a retirement account or leave it where it is and draw a pension when he is old enough.
 An actuary can crunch all the numbers, but this will ignore the most important consideration: will the money still be there to draw a pension?
 Nortel’s pension plan is hopelessly underfunded right now, and business prospects aren’t good.